Derry dismantle Tyrone in stunning Ulster SFC win

 Tyrone were destroyed in the middle third with Derry winning the majority of second balls and streaming forward to pick Tyrone off when their attacks inevitably broke down.

-Derry's impressive form in Division Two, albeit without gaining promotion, signposted they are very much a team on the up and they came to Healy Park ready to finally nail a Division One team.
+Derry's impressive form in Division Two, albeit without gaining promotion, signposted a team very much on the up and they came to Healy Park ready to finally nail a Division One team.

 They duly delivered, and were well worth their 1-8 to 0-4 interval lead.